Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 As you make changes in the editor, the live preview will update automatically.

-When you’re happy with how the widget looks, click on the ‘Publish’ button to make it live on your WordPress blog or website.
+When you are happy with how the widget looks, click on the ‘Publish’ button to make it live on your WordPress blog or website.

-If you can’t find the theme customizer in your WordPress dashboard, we have a detailed guide on fixing it if it’s missing.
+If you can’t find the theme customizer in your WordPress dashboard, then please see our guide on how to fix the missing theme customizer in the WordPress admin.

 With that done, click on the blue ‘+’ icon and then find the first block you want to use in your custom widget.